It is a rare disorder that results from decreased production of hormones from the pituitary gland.

 - Magnetic resonance image: Image test used to evaluate internal structures.

-- Review of birth history: babies with hypopituitarism are usually normal or small for gestational age, in contrast to hyperinsulinemic babies, who are usually large for their gestational age.
+- Review of birth history: babies with hypopituitarism are usually normal or small for gestational age, unlike hyperinsulinemic babies, typically large for their gestational age.

 The treatment depends on the cause of the condition.